npagrawal/Book-Recommendation-Engine/README.md

 ## Overview

 The data comes from Kaggle.
-I used a K Nearest Neighbors using ball tree due to the amount of rows (nearly 29k) and columns (about 120).
+I first used a K Nearest Neighbors using ball tree due to the amount of rows (nearly 29k) and columns (about 120).
+Following this, I made a bag of words with all text data and used Natural Language Processing to create an even smarter recommender.
+I tried both Count Vectorizer and TF-IDF.
+Count Vectorizer gave better suggestions.

-Overall the recommendations the engine gives are pretty good, but could be improved with more and more recent book releases.
+Overall the recommendations the engine gives are pretty good, but could be improved with more data and more recent book releases.

 ## Data Understanding